 - Do not use cooking spray!
 Cooking spray will only lightly coat your pan.
 In order to get crispy edges, you will need a nice layer of butter or oil on the bottom of your skillet.
 (1-2 tbsp)

-How To Create Mini Pancake Skewers or Stacks
+Making Mini Pancake Skewers or Stacks

 Once you have your silver dollar pancakes, you want to stack those babies!
 It makes for a cute presentation and easy to skewer!
+Just make sure you pancakes are the same size.
+To do this, I recommend using an ice cream scoop to measure.
+This will make sure each pancake is the perfect size.

 How many pancakes are in a pancake stack?